 This study method is a classic for a reason.
 Flashcards make for a quick way to memorize vocab words!

 Write the English word on one side of the card, then the definition (in either English or your native tongue, depending on your level) on the other side.

 You may buy a set of physical flashcards and create a deck the old-fashioned way.
 Or, download an app (such as FluentU) that allows you to create digital flashcard decks.
-FluentU will even provide you with ready-made flashcard sets that cover vocab from videos you’ve already watched.
+FluentU will also provide you with ready-made flashcard sets that cover vocab from videos you’ve watched in the program.